rodrigoejcm/odac/README.md

 ### Reference

-ODAC algorith as described in:
+ODAC algorithm as described in:

 - Rodrigues, Pedro Pereira, Joao Gama, and Joao Pedroso.
 "Hierarchical clustering of time-series data streams."
 IEEE transactions on knowledge and data engineering 20.5 (2008): 615-627.